App version: 0.1.0

 High Debt-to-Income Ratio

 Your debt-to-income ratio (DTI) shows how much debt you’re carrying versus how much money you bring in each month.
 The higher this ratio, the more a lender may worry that you’ll have trouble making payments on a new loan.
-Ideally, lenders like to see a DTI of 35% or lower.
+Ideally, lenders like to see a DTI under 36%.

 Inconsistent Employment